authelia/authelia/docs/content/configuration/prologue/common.md

 instances.
 Refer to the individual documentation for an option for clarity.
 In this format as per the notation there are no optional portions.

 The Unix Domain Socket format also accepts a query string.
-The following query parameters control certain behaviour of this address type.
+The following query parameters control certain behavior of this address type.

 | Parameter | Listeners | Connectors |                                                                                                           Purpose                                                                                                            |